Appointments Available – Call Today (785) 228 0500

 How to Manage Pain

-Do Not: Worry about pain.
+Do NOT: Worry about pain.
 We use different types of anesthesia to keep you comfortable, so you won’t feel pain during the procedure and this will last for a few hours post operatively.

 Do: Have pain medication (over-the-counter or prescription, if needed) ready for when the anesthesia wears off.
 Keep ice packs in your freezer to help with swelling.
 We recommend two ibuprofen and 1 Tylenol pill to be taken together 4 times daily.
 Then if still having pain – then we recommend to supplement with the Narcotic pain pill Q6h prn severe pain.